facebookresearch/omni3d/README.md

 # other dependencies
 conda install -c conda-forge scipy seaborn
 ```

+We used cuda/10.1 and cudnn/v7.6.5.32 for our experiments, but expect that slight variations in versions are also compatible.

 ## Demo

 Run Cube R-CNN on a folder of input images using our DLA34 model trained on the full Omni3D dataset.
-See our [Model Zoo](MODEL_ZOO.md) for more models.
+See our [Model Zoo](MODEL_ZOO.md) for more model variations.

 ``` bash
 # Download example COCO images